Stuart Pegg

-Stuart Phillip Pegg (born 1932) was an Australian burns specialist.
+Stuart Phillip Pegg (13 March 1932 – 2 April 2023) was an Australian burns specialist.
 He is credited with developing and providing life saving treatment for critically ill burns patients.

 Career

 After graduating Brisbane Grammar School in 1950, Pegg studied at the University of Queensland.
 He graduated with a Bachelor of Medicine, Bachelor of Surgery with honours in 1956.

 Pegg commenced his medical career by interring at the Royal Brisbane Hospital in 1957 before serving as the medical superintendent at Julia Creek from 1958 to 1961.

 It was during his time at Julia Creek where he first became interested in the treatment of burns after encountering a severely-burnt house fire victim.
 Despite contacting some of the state's most senior specialists for advice, they couldn't offer Pegg any sufficient guidance.
 Although the patient died, the case prompted Pegg to advocate for better ways to treat burns.

 From 1962 to 1964, he worked as the surgical registrar at the Princess Alexandra Hospital before spending time at the Royal Berkshire Hospital in England.
 Beginning in June 1967, Pegg started working at the Royal Brisbane Hospital initially as a surgical supervisor and then as the director of surgery.

 In 1974, Pegg was awarded a Churchill Fellowship to visit burns centres across the world to research how to improve treatment of burns patients in Australia.

 After lobbying for better facilities, an adult burns centre was established at the Royal Brisbane Hospital in 1977, of which he was appointed the director.
 It was relocated to another building in 2003, and reopened as the Professor Stuart Pegg Adult Burns Centre in his honour.

 A burns unit at the Royal Children's Hospital was established in 1986 before it was transferred to the Lady Cilento Children's Hospital in 2014.
 In 2017, the unit was named the Pegg Leditschke Children's Burns Centre in recognition of Pegg and fellow burns surgeon Associate Professor Fred Leditscheke.